Dan-Viner/LinuxWS/Distributions/Arch/README.md

 ### Recommandation

-A. **changing the resolution**- At the end of day, I wasn't convinced that any method is really different than simply changing the resolution, so this is probably the most stright-forward solution.
-I also didn't sense any performance degradation due to this change.
-Possibly because my eye is not sensative enough, but it also might be because the actual physical resolution obviously remained the same...
+A. **Multiple monitors- change resolution** - At the end of day, I wasn't convinced that any method is essentialy different than simply changing the resolution, so this is probably the most stright-forward solution.
+I also wasn't able to detect the performance degradation affected by such change, possible because my eyes are not sensative enough, but it also might be because the physical resolution doesn't really change, obviously, so images and videos that have a build-in resolution can utilize it.
 It's also a clean solution, since it's done automatically on reboot in you shouldn't run any additional commands later.

 To change the relative position of the monitors- it's possible to change the `/etc/X11/xorg.conf.d/...` configurations as a static solution, or change it in an already active session with `xrandr -output <2nd monitor-identifier> --auto --right-of <1st monitor-identifier>`.

-B. **display size** - A better solution in a single-monitor setup is to keep the native resolution and add the `DisplaySize <width> <height>` in the xorg configuration files (_I don't understand why it's not the default behavior_).
-However, in the case of multiple-monitors setup it confuses the system (It' probably a bug, but it sometimes takes only the second monitor's dimensions as the dimensions of the entire setup but adds the resolution, so the result doesn't make sense...)
+B. **Single monitor - add DisplaySize**- A better solution than resolution-change is to add the physical dimensions to the xorg config files under the monitor section like this: `DisplaySize <width> <height>` (I don't know why it's not the default behavior, probably a bug).
+However this only help in a single-monitor setup.
+In multi-monitors setup it sometimes takes only the second monitor's dimensions as the dimensions of the entire setup but adds the resolution, so the result doesn't make sense (also looks like a bug)...

 ### HiDPI monitors
 Arch-wiki page: https://wiki.archlinux.org/index.php/HiDPI